-Mexico will do 'whatever it takes' to prevent Pemex downgrade
+Mexico will do whatever it takes to prevent Pemex downgrade

-MEXICO CITY (Reuters) - Mexico will inject $3.6 billion into ailing state-owned oil company Pemex, including by reducing taxes and refinancing debt, officials said on Friday, promising to do “whatever is takes” to strengthen its finances and prevent a further credit downgrade.
+MEXICO CITY (Reuters) - Mexico will inject $3.6 billion into ailing state-owned oil company Pemex, including by reducing taxes and refinancing debt, officials said on Friday, promising to do whatever it takes to strengthen its finances and prevent a further credit downgrade.

 Falling oil output, corruption and high labor costs have contributed to the decline of the company that was once a symbol of national pride.
 It now holds roughly $106 billion in financial debt, the highest of any national oil company in Latin America.
 Fitch and Moody’s rate its credit one notch above junk.